openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

    If you tick *Additional settings* checkbox following options will become available for configuration:

 #.
+Instance name servers -- comma separated IP addresses of name servers that
+   will be passed to instance.

+#.
 Task status check interval -- asynchronous task status check interval,
    default is 2000 (millisecond).